Lewisscrivens/IKDEMO/README.md

 This is done by having IK foot placement (Not currently fully working just a test demo) and a physics body on the character so when the IK solver cannot solve the current foot placement the character will fall over and enter "ragdoll mode".

+Controls:

+- WASD movement.
+- Space while moving to jump.
+- Escape to Quit.
+- R to toggle between Ragdoll modes.
+- D to enable debug mode.

+Known issues:

+- After jumping there is a frame where the feet dont know where to position themselves.
+I have left this as I need to move onto other projects and was only updating this to code...

-This is by no means a finished project just got the IK working enough to add to a proposal presentation for canalside studios.
+NOTE: This is by no means a finished project just got the IK working enough to add to a proposal presentation for canalside studios.

 ----------------------------------------------------------------------------------